Quantifying structural uncertainty in chemical reaction network inference: Introduction

 \section{Introduction}

-The use of chemical reaction networks (CRNs) is ubiquitous in the modelling of chemical and biological dynamical systems, where interactions between the species are described as reactions.
+Reaction networks are frequently used to describe biological systems in fields ranging from cell biology to ecology~\cite{resat_kinetic_2009,arceo_chemical_2015,warne_simulation_2019}.
+Chemical reaction networks (CRNs) are a useful framework for exploring biochemical systems in particular, where interactions between the chemical species are described as reactions.
 To construct a CRN that describes a dynamical system at hand, one typically posits a reaction network structure and subsequently estimates the associated parameters from experimental data.
-This parameter inference procedure is often accompanied by uncertainty and identifiability analyses, e.g., using profile likelihood methods~\cite{raue_structural_2009} or Bayesian methods~\cite{raue_joining_2013,hines_determination_2014}, which informs the reliability of the parameter inference results.
+Parameter estimation is often accompanied by uncertainty and identifiability analyses, e.g., using profile likelihood methods~\cite{raue_structural_2009} or Bayesian methods~\cite{raue_joining_2013,hines_determination_2014}, which informs the reliability of the parameter inference results.
 However, these analyses mostly pertain to uncertainty that arises from parameter estimates; less attention has been paid to the uncertainty stemming from the specified model structure.
 This does not reflect well the fact that one often does not have complete knowledge of the underlying species interactions.
 It is common wisdom that one cannot trust parameter estimates without uncertainty quantification; the same should be true for network inference.
-This motivates the problem of CRN inference which we tackle in this work: given a family of candidate CRN structures, we seek to find a subset of CRNs that are plausible with respect to observed time series data.
+This motivates the problem of CRN inference which we tackle in this work: given a family of candidate CRN structures, we seek to find a subset of CRNs that are plausible with respect to observed time-series data.